Skip to main content

 1. Initial Contact and Conflicts Check – Inquiries can be made directly to STOHLER ADR PLLC, to Chuck directly or through the website.
 Chuck’s availability is listed on the website as well as through the National Academy of Distinguished Neutral (NADN) website.
 NADN.org.
 Conflicts are checked before any assignment is accepted.

 2. Premediation Conference – As necessary, Chuck schedules and holds a premediation conference to establish the details and process for the case.
 Sometimes this call is done on Zoom.
-Many times the Mediation can be confirmed without a call.
-The call outlines the process and when premediation statements will be due.
+Most times the Mediation can be confirmed without a call.
+Typically, Chuck sends an engagement letter outlining the process and when premediation statements will be due.
 Chuck believes that the Mediation process begins when he is hired and welcomes the parties to contact him to discuss any relevant matters or issues that will help the parties reach a resolution.
 Ex-parte calls happen in most cases and are encouraged.

 a.
 Factual Background